HUMAN UNDERSTANDING LAYER FOR AI SYSTEMS

 Current status

-Live MVP · Actively iterating · Model-agnostic
+Live first version · Actively iterating · Model-agnostic

 how it works